-Children’s Books Ireland is proud to announce the inaugural Robert Dunbar Memorial Libraries, named in memory of our former patron and long-time friend of the organisation.
-Robert was a critic, editor and teacher, a pioneer of the study of children’s literature in Ireland and a true champion for children’s books and their creators.
-Throughout his career as a secondary school teacher, he was instrumental in the establishment and running of school libraries, and later, as a lecturer in and commentator on children’s literature, he strongly supported schools in the inauguration and maintaining of collections of books which would enhance the lives of their students.
-After his death, his family suggested that instead of sending flowers, if wished, book tokens could be donated to local schools.
+Robert Dunbar was a critic, editor and teacher, a pioneer of the study of children's literature in Ireland and a true champion of children's books and their creators.
+Throughout his career as a secondary school teacher, he was instrumental in the establishment and running of school libraries, and later, as a lecturer in and commentator on children's literature, he strongly supported schools in building and maintaining collections of books which would enhance the lives of their students.

 With support of the Irish Copyright Licensing Agency, funds raised at our annual Christmas Table Quiz, and generous donations from various publishers over the years including Gill Books, The O'Brien Press, Little Island Books, Walker Books, Penguin Random House Ireland and HarperCollins Ireland, we have gifted Robert Dunbar Memorial Libraries to nineteen schools since the inauguration of the project in 2017-18.

 As the project has evolved ...

 In 2021, the Robert Dunbar Memorial Libraries were brought under our umbrella Every Child A Reader project, along with our other school library book-gifting programmes.

 This means that the Robert Dunbar Memorial Library schools will benefit from additional Every Child A Reader print resources, while still honouring Robert's memory.
 We will particularly focus on schools who have an excellent culture of reading and are well positioned to make good use of the library straight away.

 Sign up to our schools email newsletter in the footer at the bottom of this page to be notified when applications open for all of our book gifting and schools projects.